Smallibs/pilin/README.md

 ## Code using effect specification

-Therefor we can write a naive program usign such effect specification.
+Therefor we can write a naive program using such effect specification.

 ```kotlin
 private fun <F> program(monad: Monad.API<F>): Effects<IOConsole<F>, App<F, Unit>> =